 Not all of these off-shore banks and fund transfer services are safe to use.
 How can you tell the difference?
 Research the bank or service to find out how long the company has been around -- the more established, the better.
 It's a good sign if you can speak to a real person when you call the company's customer service line.
 You can also search the Internet for complaints about scams or poor service.
 Once you've chosen a service, start off with a small transaction to see if everything goes smoothly.
 When you're confident that they are legitimate, then you can move on to larger transactions.
 Regardless of the service, it's still a good idea to move the funds to your home accounts as soon as possible.

-For more information about online gambling and related topics, check out the links on the next page.
+For more information about online gambling and related topics, check out the links below.